sedenardi/stream-dbf/README.md

 * `parseTypes` - default: true - If false, integers and floats will be returned as strings.
 * `recordAsArray` - default: false - If true, stream will emit arrays instead objects (this slightly improve throughput).
-* `rawFieldValue` - default: false - If true, field value returned as raw buffer for custom parsing.
+* `rawFieldValue` - default: false - If true, all field value returned as raw buffer for custom parsing.
-* `parser` - default: null - function like `function( field, buffer )` for custom parsing field values.
+* `fieldValueParser` - default: null - function like `function( field, buffer )` for custom parsing field values.
 Function must return parsed value or null, if returned null, then be used standard parser.
 If `rawFieldValue` option is set, then parser not used!
+* `onHeaderParsed` - default: null - function like `function( header )` for header manipulation (see below), invoked once when header parsed.

 ##parser.stream